pbradleylab/phylogenize/README.md

 QIIME 2 runs in a conda environment, meaning it has its own installation of R and related packages.
 To run *phylogenize* with QIIME 2, you will need to install *phylogenize* within the QIIME 2 conda environment, then install the [q2-phylogenize plugin](https://bitbucket.org/pbradz/q2-phylogenize).
 The instructions are similar for installing in any other conda environment, except of course you won't need the plugin.

 First, switch to the correct environment.
 For QIIME 2, this is accomplished with `source activate qiime2-2019.4` (see [here](https://docs.qiime2.org/2019.4/install/native/#activate-the-conda-environment)).
+Note that you may need to replace "2019.4" with the most recent version of QIIME2, e.g., "2020.6".

 Installing *phylogenize* within conda is a little tricky.
 You will need to manually install a few libraries and packages that are either not included, or difficult to install from source.
 From the UNIX command line: